Apple (NASDAQ:AAPL) Shares Up 0.3%

-Several equities research analysts recently commented on the company.
-Oppenheimer reissued an “outperform” rating and issued a $200.00 price target on shares of Apple in a research note on Friday, February 2nd.
-Robert W. Baird lifted their price objective on shares of Apple from $186.00 to $200.00 and gave the company an “outperform” rating in a research note on Monday, January 29th.
-Canaccord Genuity Group increased their target price on shares of Apple from $200.00 to $215.00 and gave the stock a “buy” rating in a research report on Friday, May 3rd.
-Bank of America boosted their target price on Apple from $225.00 to $230.00 and gave the stock a “buy” rating in a report on Friday, May 3rd.
-Finally, Citigroup decreased their price target on shares of Apple from $220.00 to $210.00 and set a “buy” rating for the company in a report on Monday, April 29th.
-One analyst has rated the stock with a sell rating, thirteen have issued a hold rating, twenty-one have issued a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat, Apple has a consensus rating of “Moderate Buy” and a consensus target price of $204.11.
+A number of analysts recently commented on AAPL shares.
+UBS Group restated a “hold” rating and set a $190.00 price target on shares of Apple in a research note on Monday, March 25th.
+Itau BBA Securities upgraded Apple from an “underperform” rating to a “market perform” rating and increased their target price for the stock from $162.00 to $188.00 in a research report on Friday, May 3rd.
+Canaccord Genuity Group lifted their price target on Apple from $200.00 to $215.00 and gave the company a “buy” rating in a research report on Saturday, May 4th.
+Citigroup reduced their target price on Apple from $220.00 to $210.00 and set a “buy” rating for the company in a report on Monday, April 29th.
+Finally, Barclays increased their price target on shares of Apple from $158.00 to $164.00 and gave the stock an “underweight” rating in a report on Friday, May 3rd.
+One equities research analyst has rated the stock with a sell rating, thirteen have issued a hold rating, twenty-one have given a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, Apple presently has an average rating of “Moderate Buy” and an average target price of $204.11.

-Apple (NASDAQ:AAPL – Get Free Report) last announced its quarterly earnings data on Thursday, May 2nd.
-The iPhone maker reported $1.53 EPS for the quarter, beating analysts’ consensus estimates of $1.51 by $0.02.
-The company had revenue of $90.75 billion during the quarter, compared to the consensus estimate of $90.37 billion.
+Apple (NASDAQ:AAPL – Get Free Report) last issued its earnings results on Thursday, May 2nd.
+The iPhone maker reported $1.53 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.51 by $0.02.
 Apple had a net margin of 26.31% and a return on equity of 148.33%.
-The company’s quarterly revenue was down 4.3% on a year-over-year basis.
-During the same quarter last year, the firm posted $1.52 EPS.
-On average, equities research analysts anticipate that Apple Inc. will post 6.57 earnings per share for the current year.
+The firm had revenue of $90.75 billion for the quarter, compared to analysts’ expectations of $90.37 billion.
+During the same quarter last year, the business earned $1.52 earnings per share.
+The business’s revenue was down 4.3% on a year-over-year basis.
+On average, equities research analysts anticipate that Apple Inc. will post 6.57 EPS for the current fiscal year.

 Apple Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, May 16th.
-Shareholders of record on Monday, May 13th will be issued a $0.25 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, May 16th.
+Stockholders of record on Monday, May 13th will be paid a dividend of $0.25 per share.
+This represents a $1.00 annualized dividend and a dividend yield of 0.53%.
 This is an increase from Apple’s previous quarterly dividend of $0.24.
-This represents a $1.00 annualized dividend and a dividend yield of 0.55%.
 The ex-dividend date of this dividend is Friday, May 10th.
-Apple’s payout ratio is currently 14.93%.
+Apple’s dividend payout ratio is 15.55%.

-Apple declared that its board has authorized a stock buyback plan on Thursday, May 2nd that authorizes the company to repurchase $110.00 billion in outstanding shares.
-This repurchase authorization authorizes the iPhone maker to repurchase up to 3.9% of its shares through open market purchases.
-Shares repurchase plans are generally an indication that the company’s leadership believes its shares are undervalued.
+Apple declared that its Board of Directors has initiated a share repurchase plan on Thursday, May 2nd that allows the company to buyback $110.00 billion in outstanding shares.
+This buyback authorization allows the iPhone maker to reacquire up to 3.9% of its stock through open market purchases.
+Stock buyback plans are often an indication that the company’s board of directors believes its shares are undervalued.

 Institutional Trading of Apple